KnowOneActual/G-Castle-Projection-Mapping/README.md

 # G-Castle Projection Mapping

-A professional, repeatable projection mapping project for holiday events (Christmas, Halloween, etc.) at the G-Castle.
+A professional, repeatable projection mapping project for holiday events (Christmas, Halloween, etc.) at the G-Castle (A good friend's house) :).
 This project focuses on high-impact visuals using budget-friendly, open-source, or consumer-grade tools.

 ## 🏰 Project Vision
 Transform the G-Castle into a dynamic, immersive experience using 3D projection mapping that can be easily deployed and repeated each season.